geo-tech-project/frontend/README.md

 * It works analogously to the generation of the Sentinel-2 image for the AOI.
 Instead of filtering by the AOI, it filters by the geometry of the training polygons.
 Pixels outside the polygons are set to NA.

 ### Part 2: Calculate Indices
-Additional indices can only be checked if the necessary bands for the calculations have also been checked.
-Then they are calculated with the following formulas and also used as predictors for further model training.
+Additional indices can only be checked if the necessary bands for the calculations have also been selected.
+Then they are calculated and also used as predictors for further model training.
 * Available indices:
   * NDVI, NDVI_sd_3x3, NDVI_sd_5x5
   * BSI